1870 Melbourne Cup

 The 1870 Melbourne Cup was a two-mile handicap horse race which took place on Thursday, 10 November 1870.
 This year was the tenth running of the Melbourne Cup.
-The entire carnival was pushed back to a week due to a waterlogged track.
-This race has become a big part of Melbourne Cup folklore.
+The entire carnival was pushed back a week due to a waterlogged track.

+The race became a big part of Melbourne Cup folklore.
 Ballarat publican Walter Craig bought Nimblefoot from Melbourne bookmaker Joe Thompson.
-Serval months before the 1870 race Craig dreams of a horse in his colours winning the race but with its jockey wearing a black arm band.
+The story goes that several months before the 1870 race Craig dreams of a horse in his colours winning the race but with its jockey wearing a black arm band, a sign of mourning.
 Craig told friends about this and was sure that Nimblefoot would win, but he would not live to see the 12/1 shot's tense battle with Lapdog.
-Craig died on the morning of 17 August from gout and pneumonia.
-Craig's dream was recounted in The Age newspaper the day before the cup.
-At about 4 O'clock Ms. Craig with tears in her eyes reveals to Ballarat that Nimblefoot had won with its jockey wearing a black arm band.
+William Craig died on the morning of 17 August from gout and pneumonia.
+The story of his dream first appeared three months later, in the Bendigo Independent and was recounted in The Age newspaper the day before the Cup.
+In the story Craig saw a horse, whose jockey was wearing his colours and a black armband, win the Cup.

+Samuel Griffiths, handicapper and turf historian, scotched the story as having been fabricated by the bookmaker Joseph Bragge "Leviathan" Slack.

 The winning time of 3:37.0 was at the time the fastest winning time in the race's history.

 This is the list of placegetters for the 1870 Melbourne Cup.